 Sarah has been an amazing addition to the Surrender Team.
 Most people don’t realize there is a Surrender Team or how difficult it is to be on.
 Surrender requests are never-ending and always sad.
 Sarah is the first point of contact to people needing assistance.
 No matter what the circumstance, Sarah always responds in a timely and professional manner providing people in crisis much needed support and resources and showing them how much she and West Coast Dog and Cat Rescue care about them and their pets.
 She keeps our data up to date and really is the backbone of our team.
 We appreciate her so much and we are very fortunate to have her.

 All of you are special.
 Obviously, without you Cat Rescue & Adoption Network wouldn’t exist.
 We do recognize one or more volunteers for extraordinary contributions on a monthly basis.
 We have only been keeping a history of this since 2014 but we thought it appropriate to list them out for you.
+We included links to those who’s posts are still available.
+You may also use the search box or scroll through the News to find more information about these extraordinary cat heros.

 Chandra Slonecker – 7/18